markashleybell/markb.uk/content/powershell-git-check-status-multiple-working-copies.md

 If you haven't seen `git status --porcelain` before, it's just a way of getting consistent, machine-parsable output from the `git status` command.

-Confusingly, in the context of `git status`, the `--porcelain` switch actually means... [_not_ porcelain](https://stackoverflow.com/a/6978402/43140))—but I'm sure we're all used to the “quirks” of the Git CLI by now.
+Confusingly, in the context of the `git status` command, the `--porcelain` switch actually means... [_not_ porcelain](https://stackoverflow.com/a/6978402/43140)—but I'm sure we're all used to the “quirks” of the Git CLI by now.

 ## Virtual Terminal escape sequences